devsaurus/hass-smartbox/README.md

   the form `api-foo.xxxx` or `api.xxxx` use the values `api-foo` or `api` respectively.
 * Your username and password used for the mobile app/web app.
-* Your smartbox device ID, which is shows as the 'Device ID Code' under My Devices in the Home section of the mobile app/web app.
 * Basic auth credentials: this is an HTTP Basic Auth credential used to do initial authentication with the server.
 Use the base64 encoded string directly.
 See 'Basic Auth Credential' section below for more details.

-It's recommended that you store credentials using the built-in [Home Assistant secrets management].

 ### Basic Auth Credential
 Initial authentication to the smartbox REST API is protected by HTTP Basic Auth,